exakat/exakat/docs/Rules.rst

 #################

 Report literals that are repeated across the code.
-The minimum replication is 5, and is configurable with maxDuplicate.
+The minimum replication is 5, and is configurable with ``maxDuplicate``.

 Repeated literals should be considered a prime candidate for constants.